 Drug detector dog units form a vital component of policing in Ireland.
 Detector dogs are trained to locate cocaine, cannabis, ecstasy, heroin, tobacco products, and cash.
-Units are based at strategic locations, including ports and airports around Ireland, by the Revenue Commissioners Customs Service.
+Units are based at strategic locations, including ports and airports around Ireland, by Revenue.
 For operational and security reasons, performance statistics are not provided out of respect for individual detector dogs.
 These units are on call 24/7 all year round.
 When required, they provide backup to other enforcement agencies.

-Similarly, Garda Dog Units have been providing an operational support service since 1960.
+Similarly, Garda Dog Units (GDU) have been providing an operational support service since 1960.
 One unit is based at Kilmainham Garda Station in Dublin, while another is in the Southern Region of Ireland.
-The most recent data available indicate that the Garda Dog Units were involved in approximately 1,017 deployments in 2021 (An Garda Síochána 2022a).
-These included searches for missing persons, drugs, firearms and explosive substances, and stolen goods (An Garda Síochána 2022a).
-Detector dogs were responsible for the recovery of over €4 million in drugs and cash (An Garda Síochána 2022a).
+The GDU has twenty-nine dogs (An Garda Síochána 2023).
+The most recent data available indicate that the GDUs participated in 368 searches which included searches for drugs, case, and firearms.
+In addition, GDU assisted in 151 searches to ensure security at major events in Ireland (An Garda Síochána 2023).

-The Customs Drugs Watch Programme, launched by the Revenue Commissioners in 1994, encourages those living in coastal communities, maritime personnel, and people living near airfields to report unusual occurrences to the Customs Service via a confidential 24/7 drugs watch freephone facility.
+The Customs Drugs Watch Programme, launched by Revenue in 1994, encourages those living in coastal communities, maritime personnel, and people living near airfields to report unusual occurrences to the Customs Service via a confidential 24/7 drugs watch freephone facility.

-The Revenue Commissioners also uses mobile X-ray scanners in the fight against smuggling.
+Revenue also uses mobile X-ray scanners in the fight against smuggling.
 A state-of-the-art X-ray scanner was launched in June 2017; this was partially funded by a grant from OLAF, the European Anti-Fraud Office, under its Hercule III Programme.
 Viewed as the most advanced on the market, it avails of imaging technology to analyse vehicles as well as shipping containers.
-It was deployed in Dublin Port (Revenue Commissioners 2018).
+It was deployed in Dublin Port (Revenue 2018).
 In 2019, a new mobile X-ray scanner, Z Backscatter Van, was also partially funded by OLAF.
 It was deployed in Dublin Port and is expected to remain there for at least 11 years.
-It allows for "unobtrusive and non-invasive cargo examinations" (Revenue Commissioners 2019).
-The Revenue Commissioners announced in July 2021 that it had commissioned a new, state-of-the-art mobile scanner, Nuctech MT1213DE, replacing an older scanner that had reached the end of its operational lifespan.
+It allows for "unobtrusive and non-invasive cargo examinations" (Revenue 2019).
+Revenue announced in July 2021 that it had commissioned a new, state-of-the-art mobile scanner, Nuctech MT1213DE, replacing an older scanner that had reached the end of its operational lifespan.
 The new scanner was deployed to Rosslare Europort.
-It cost €2.16 million and was part-funded by a grant of €1.73 million from the European Anti-Fraud Agency, OLAF, under its Hercule III Programme (Revenue Commissioners 2021).
+It cost €2.16 million and was partfunded by a grant of €1.73 million from the European Anti-Fraud Agency, OLAF, under its Hercule III Programme (Revenue 2021).

 Drug-related cash seizures are undertaken by the Customs Service under Section 38 of the Criminal Justice Act, 1994, as amended by Section 20 of the Proceeds of Crime (Amendment) Act 2005 (see Section T2.1 of the Legal framework workbook).
-As reported in previous Drug markets and crime workbooks, most drug-related cash seizures are conducted when attempts are made to export from Ireland, but seizures are increasingly also being made at the point of import and inland.
+As stated in previous Drug markets and crime workbooks, most drug-related cash seizures are conducted when attempts are made to export from Ireland, but seizures are increasingly also being made at the point of import and inland.
 These seizures continue to have a major impact on the activities of both national and international drug traffickers.
 Investigations are conducted throughout the EU and worldwide following a drug-related cash seizure.
 Cash forfeited under this Act is transferred for the benefit of the Exchequer.